raspberrypilearning/lego-data-dash/en/step_6.md

 --- task ---
 Open Thonny from your programming menu.

-The first lines of our script will import the gpiozero library and set up your LEDs to be controllable.
-You will need to change the values in brackets to match the numbered pins you are connected to.
+The first lines of our script will import the gpiozero and randint libraries and set up your LEDs to be controllable.
+You will need to change the values in brackets to match the numbered pins you are connected to. **Note:** The order of these numbers is important!
+The pin numbers should go from the lowest on your 'bar graph' to the highest.

-The final lines make sure that as our program starts, the LEDs are all switched off.

 In the blank window enter the following code :

 --- code ---
 ---
 language: python
-filename: led_sequence.py
+filename: led_bargraph.py
 line_numbers: true
 line_number_start: 1
 line_highlights:
 ---
-from gpiozero import LED
-from random import randint
+from gpiozero import LEDBarGraph from random import randint

-LED1 = LED(16) #change these numbers if you used different pins!
-LED2 = LED(19)
-LED3 = LED(20)
-LED4 = LED(21)
-LED5 = LED(26)

-LED1.off()
-LED2.off()
-LED3.off()
-LED4.off()
-LED5.off()
+graph = LEDBarGraph(16, 19, 20, 21, 26) # the order of these numbers should match the pins you connected up

 --- /code ---